Privacy and Cookies

 b) Performance of a contract with you

-c) Necessary for our legitimate interests in ensuring staff are paid and managed effectively
+c) Necessary for our legitimate interests in ensuring colleagues are paid and managed effectively

 |To maintain a record of donors and supporters of the organisation